http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 #### Developer tooling

-http4k has always been a developer-first framework and we are always looking for ways to make the developer experience better.
+http4k has always been a developer-first toolkit and we are always looking for ways to make the developer experience better.
 The new `http4k-tools` namespace is the new home for all developer tooling modules, and we've promoted `http4k-tools-traffic-capture` as the first module in this space - it allows you to capture and replay HTTP traffic to/from a folder structure or any other source you can think of!